Your financial health is in your hands. But you’re not alone—

 You are required to complete your FAFSA form and return it to the Federal Processor in February of each year to meet the application priority date of May 1.
 To apply for financial aid each year, you'll need your most current federal tax return.
 If you're a dependent, you'll need your parents' most current federal tax return and income information.
 Along with the tax returns, you will need your PIN to reapply at www.fafsa.gov.

-Instead of putting off your loan until you graduate in four or more years (and being charged interest in the meantime), start making payments now.
+Instead of putting off paying your loan until after you graduate (and being charged interest in the meantime), start making payments now.
 There are plenty of ways to earn money while in college—and the more you pay now, the less you'll have to pay back later.
 Getting a job on-campus for a few days a week and working over the summer are easy ways to make extra money and get a head start on paying off your loan.

 Research shows that students who work a moderate amount often do better academically.
 An on-campus job related to your career goals is a good way to help pay for college costs while getting experience.